sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/executing-workflows.rst

 Debugging Workflows
 -------------------

 Many times it is helpful to be able to debug the workflows.
-One easy way is to check the Debug Checkbox in the UI when executing the workflow.
+One easy way is to check the 'Debug Checkbox' in the UI when executing the workflow.

 Running in Debug Mode does a few things:

 * Performs a count() after executing each Processor.
 This makes it easier to track errors.
 It takes out Fire Insights' lazy execution from the picture.
 * Displays the number of records processed at each stage.
-* Displays more information, for each SQL, etc. which are being executed.
+* Displays more information for each SQL etc. which are being executed.